-The first victim of the Toronto van attack has been named
+Everything we know about the victims of the Toronto van attack

 - Cole Burston/Getty

+A female student attending Seneca College in Toronto was killed in the attack, according to a statement from the college.

+“The Seneca community is deeply saddened by the horrific attack on Yonge Street yesterday,” the statement said.
+“Our thoughts are with all those affected, including the family and friends of one of our students who died as a result of the tragic incident.”

-Fifteen other people were injured and taken to hospital.
+A total of 15 people were injured and taken to the hospital.

 - source